 The aim of this competition is to increase the pace of development and scale of uptake of agricultural and food systems innovation by farmers and food systems actors (such as manufacturers, processors, retailers, distributors or wholesalers) in Africa.
 All projects must be collaborative and must include at least one partner from the UK and one from an eligible African country.
 All funding for businesses and research organisations will be sent through the administrative lead organisation.

 You can find out more on the competition page.

 - Registration closes – 21 November 2018 12:00pm

 - Competition closes – 28 November 2018 12:00pm

-KTN is organising free briefing and consortia-building workshop for this competition on Thursday, 27 September 2018 in London and a networking event on Friday, 5 October in Edinburgh.
-The aim of the workshops is to enable potential applicants to get a better understanding of the competition process, rules and scope.
-The workshops are also designed to help with networking and consortia building, and the London event offers a great opportunity for delegates to pitch their capabilities to potential collaborative partners.
+KTN hosted a briefing and consortia-building workshop for this competition on Thursday, 27 September 2018 in London and a networking event on Friday, 5 October 2018 in Edinburgh.
+The aim of the workshops was to enable potential applicants to get a better understanding of the competition process, rules and scope.
+The workshops were also designed to help with networking and consortia building, and the London event offered a great opportunity for delegates to pitch their capabilities to potential collaborative partners.